 Scouts BSA: Camping, Mountain Biking, Climbing, Computers, Hiking, Service Projects, Project COPE, Scuba Diving, Rafting, Canoeing, STEM, Graphic Design.

 Venturing: Rock Climbing, Whitewater Rafting, Aviation, Computers, Camping, STEM, Scuba, Snorkeling, Horseback Riding, Shooting Sports.

 What is my role as a parent?

-Whether the parent of a Cub Scout, a Boy Scout, or a Venturer, parents and family play an important role in the Scouting program.
+Whether the parent of a Cub Scout, a Scouts BSA, or a Venturer, parents and family play an important role in the Scouting program.
 Cub Scout parents are often involved on a regular basis helping with programs and advancements at home.
-Boy Scout parents have the opportunity to use their skills and hobbies to teach Scouts valuable life skills that may one day become a profession or a lifelong hobby.
+Scouts BSA parents have the opportunity to use their skills and hobbies to teach Scouts valuable life skills that may one day become a profession or a lifelong hobby.
 Parents of Venturers are involved to help and guide their Scouts to make the decisions that are best for the members of their crew.